realzza/web-project-design/resources.md

 - [Heroku Guide to Node.js app deployment](https://devcenter.heroku.com/articles/deploying-nodejs)
   - Heroku has some [built in database addons](https://elements.heroku.com/addons/#data-stores)
 - [Amazon Web Services guide to deploying a Node.js Stack Web App on AWS](https://aws.amazon.com/getting-started/hands-on/deploy-nodejs-web-app/).
-Note: you'll need an account for this, and it will cost some amout of $ to host your app, depending on your storage and usage needs -[Digital Ocean](https://www.freecodecamp.org/news/deploy-nodejs-app-server-to-production/) is another option for a hosting service with node.js support.
+Note: you'll need an account for this, and it will cost some amout of $ to host your app, depending on your storage and usage needs.
+- [Digital Ocean](https://www.freecodecamp.org/news/deploy-nodejs-app-server-to-production/) is another option for a hosting service with node.js support.
 It offers a bit of free hosting to users with a GitHub student account, and has pricing tiers as low as $5/mo.

 ## Machine Learning w/ images, video: ML5.js & RunwayML